OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/digital.ai-agility.md

 </p>

-**Note:** As per OpsHub Integration Manager's default behavior, when you integrate projects that have child projects, child projects' entities also sync when integration starts.
+**Note:** As per <code class="expression">space.vars.SITENAME</code>'s default behavior, when you integrate projects that have child projects, child projects' entities also sync when integration starts.
 Look at the sample below.
 The 'Demo Project' shown here has two child projects as well.
 That means when you integrate 'Demo Project', child projects within it - CAB Approval and eCAB Approval - will also sync by default.

 <p align="center">
   <img src="../assets/VersionOne_Project_Selection.png" />